Neuroling/SPINCO_SINEEG/README.md

 # Speech-in-noise comprehension: SINEEG
 Speech-in-noise comprehension (SPINCO) subproject: sentence-in-noise EEG (SINEEG) studies at the Neurolinguistics group (University of Zurich).

-Check the Wiki of this project for further details:
+Check the Wiki of this repository for further details:
 [Wiki](https://github.com/Neuroling/SPINCO_SINEEG/wiki)